Festivals in Ireland: Festivals, Events

 Puck Fair

-For 400 years, the first day of the Puck Fair has been called the Gathering Day which is why this festival is the original and oldest Gathering festival in Ireland.
-If you happen to be living in student housing in Ireland then make sure you attend the parade and the unique coronation ceremony as you will also enjoy complimentary things like storytelling, night concerts, traditional dance and music sessions, midnight fireworks, music & dance workshops, and horse fair.
+For 400 years, the first day of the Puck Fair has been called the Gathering Day, which is why this festival is the original and oldest Gathering festival in Ireland.
+If you happen to be living in student housing in Ireland then make sure you attend the parade and the unique coronation ceremony, as you will also enjoy complimentary things like storytelling, night concerts, traditional dance and music sessions, midnight fireworks, music & dance workshops, and a horse fair.

 Festival of World Cultures

-It has been 9 years since this festival started being celebrated and every year it attracts over 250,000 people which makes it the largest Ireland festival that celebrates different cultures.
-This festival is like taking a trip to experience world culture as it offers things like a nightly festival club where Irish artists jam with world musicians, food fairs, art exhibitions, world music line-ups, workshops and so much more.
-The best part of this festival is that around 90% of events are free of charge which makes it quite affordable for people to enjoy.
+It has been 9 years since this festival started being celebrated, and every year it attracts over 250,000 people which makes it the largest Ireland festival that celebrates different cultures.
+This festival is like taking a trip to experience world culture as it offers things like a nightly festival club where Irish artists jam with world musicians, food fairs, art exhibitions, world music line-ups, workshops, and so much more.

 Also Read: Give a breather to yourself this weekend and explore some of the best places to visit in Dublin!
 For some great recommendations do read our blog – Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions